CARV-ICS-FORTH/XHC-OpenMPI/README.md

 - Make sure to run `make-git.sh` in XHC's directory, which prepares git branches from the included patches that implement the various variants.
 Refer to the detailed instructions below.
+Do this before building OpenMPI.

 - Make sure to include `--enable-mca-dso=coll-xhc` in the OpenMPI configure line.
-This allows the run-script to quickly recompile XHC between variants.
+This allows the run-scripts to quickly recompile XHC between variants.

 - Apply the OMPI patches in the `ompi-patches` dir.
 These patches fix a bug that would prevent correct operation of the XB component, and add an